Swing & Easy Beat

 Swinging on a Star

 Great fun for singers and audiences alike, this lively tune is available in both contest and show versions.
 It is easily one of my most popular charts.
-Power Play sang it with much success, and it works just fine for the ladies as well.
+Power Play sang it with much success, and it works just fine for any combination of voices.
+Kim’s tracks are for the contest version, but nowadays the slightly longer show version could be sung in competition just fine.

 Take Me There